DGDrago/Agon-Lite-2-3D-graphics-in-BBC-Basic/README.md

 # Agon Light 2 — 3D Graphics in BBC BASIC

 **The imperative: a smooth, real-time 3D animation of the Cobra Mk III from *Elite*, using nothing but Agon's BBC BASIC.
-No assembler routines.
-No machine code.
-Not one byte of hand-written eZ80.**
+No assembler routines.**

-That constraint is the whole point.
-Anyone can rotate a wireframe on an 18 MHz CPU by dropping into assembler.
 The question we set out to answer was whether an interpreted BASIC — the one that ships with the machine — can do it at a frame rate you would not be embarrassed to show someone.
+Turned out it can... sort of...
+Namely, only using precomputed ("baked") coords for vertices, meaning - not exactly interactive experience.

-It can.
-We went from 7.5 fps to a locked 30 fps.
-This document is the record of how, and — more usefully — of every wall we hit on the way, with numbers.
+In several iterations we went from 7.5 fps to a locked 30 fps.
+This document is the record of how-to and obstacles and quirks that Agon implementation of BBC Basic puts before its users.

 \---